Artwork for Amanda Attfield

 My work reflects themes from the environment around me whether geographic, natural, evolutionary, psychological, emotional, social.
 Much of my work reflects the beauty and fragility of the landscape, and issues with the anthropocene era - humanity's negative impact on the planet (e.g. plastic pollution, climate change).
 I am interested in the concept that nothing lasts, nothing is finished, nothing is perfect.
 I sometimes produce work in response to issues or themes, for example "Industrial Pastorale" exhibition in 2022; a collaborative short film for Borderlines 2021 about the impact of the pandemic on female creatives during lockdown; a tall ceramic & textile figure "Hyena in Petticoats" representing issues regarding women's equality for International Women's Day.

 I hope my work connects with people, that it underlines the need to respect and look after the world we live in (both people and planet).

 I work in a variety of media in both 2D and 3D.
-I use acrylics, oils, bioresin, fabrics, yarn, and clay (mostly air dry clay as I don't have a kiln).
+I use acrylics, oils, bioresin, fabrics, yarn, weaving, and clay (mostly air dry clay as I don't have a kiln).
 Sometimes I combine these and other materials (e.g. metal/wood) to make a piece.